ollama/ollama/examples/mario/readme.md

 Notes:

-- This example is for research purposes only
+- This example is for research purposes only.
+There is no affiliation with any entity.
 - When using an uncensored model, please be aware that it may generate offensive content.